+8. Other Board Committees If the board has standing committees other than the audit, compensation and nominating committees, identify the committees and describe their function.
+The Board of Directors assumes the role and functions that could otherwise be discharged to a Corporate Governance Committee, with a view to examining measures to improve the effectiveness of the Board of Directors and to identify and manage the principal risks facing the Corporation.
+Acting in lieu of such committee, it considers matters of corporate governance such as the functions and duties of the other committees of the Board of Directors and the Corporation's general relations and communications with its shareholders.
 In such capacity, the Board is responsible for reviewing the overall governance principles of the Corporation, recommending any changes to these principles, and monitoring their disclosure.
 The Board is responsible for the statement of corporate governance practices included in the Corporation's management proxy circular and monitors best practices among major Canadian companies to ensure the Corporation continues to uphold high standards of corporate governance.
 In such capacity, the Board is responsible for the overall governance of the Corporation.
 This includes developing position descriptions for the Board and the CEO.
 The Board reviews and approves the corporate objectives that the CEO is responsible for meeting.
 The Board assesses the CEO's performance against these objectives.
 The Board has clearly defined the limits to management's authority.
-The Board expects management to:

-- review the Corporation's strategies and their implementation in all key areas of the Corporation's activities; - carry out a comprehensive budgeting process and monitor the Corporation's financial performance against the budget; and - identify opportunities and risks affecting the Corporation's business and find ways of dealing with them.
+The Board expects management to: review the Corporation's strategies and their implementation in all key areas of the Corporation's activities; carry out a comprehensive budgeting process and monitor the Corporation's financial performance against the budget; and identify opportunities and risks affecting the Corporation's business and find ways of mitigating them.

-9. Assessments

-Disclose whether or not the board, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution.
+9. Assessments Disclose whether or not the board, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution.
 If assessments are regularly conducted, describe the process used for the assessments.
 If assessments are not regularly conducted, describe how the board satisfies itself that the board, its committees, and its individual directors are performing effectively.

-The Board of Directors is responsible for the ongoing assessment of directors.

-The independent directors evaluate Board and individual director performance.
+The Board of Directors is responsible for the ongoing assessment of its directors.
+The independent directors evaluate the overall performance of the Board and individual directors.
 The chair of the Board is responsible for ensuring good Board member diversity and chemistry.
 The Corporate Governance Committee has recently established a program under which questionnaires are issued to the directors annually to assess the effectiveness of the Board, its committees and the directors.
 The results are compiled for presentation to the Corporate Governance Committee for discussion and action, as required.

-10. Director Term Limits and Other Mechanisms of Board Renewal

-Disclose whether or not the issuer has adopted term limits for the directors on its board or other mechanisms of board renewal and, if so, include a description of those director term limits or other mechanisms of board renewal.
-If the issuer has not adopted director term limits or other mechanisms of board renewal, disclose why it has not done so.

-The Corporation has not adopted term limits for the directors comprising the Board.
+10. Director Term Limits and Other Mecha nisms of Board Renewal Disclose whether or not the issuer has adopted term limits for the directors on its board or other mechanisms of board renewal and, if so, include a description of those The Corporation has not adopted term limits for the directors comprising the Board.
 At this time, the Board does not believe that it is in the best interests of the Corporation to establish a limit on the number of times a director may stand for election.
 While such a limit could help create an environment where fresh ideas and viewpoints are available to the Board, a director term limit could also disadvantage the Corporation through the loss of the beneficial contribution of directors who have developed increasing knowledge of, and insight into, the Corporation and its operations, over a period of time.